 - Moral Dissonance: The Eurasian pilots are fighting against a racist regime, but happily use racial epithets in their internal thoughts.

-- Operation Blank: Operation Evil Hyphen.
+- Operation: [Blank]: Operation Evil Hyphen.

 - Reporting Names: A bit of an odd one, this.
 Tillman uses some older believed designations for some aircraft, but also had access to some actual weapon names as they were being revealed due to the collapse of the USSR.

-- Shout-Out / Cross Over: One character is stated to be the brother of John Gresham, an F-16 pilot from Larry Bond's Red Phoenix.
+- Shout-Out / Crossover: One character is stated to be the brother of John Gresham, an F-16 pilot from Larry Bond's Red Phoenix.

 - Shown Their Work: Tillman includes missile failure rates into his battle.
 That's not missiles missing, that's missiles plain not working in the first place.

-- Take That: The attack on the Comrade Jane Fonda Antiaircraft Battalion, solely conducted on that target because of its name.
+- Take That!: The attack on the Comrade Jane Fonda Antiaircraft Battalion, solely conducted on that target because of its name.

-- Twenty Minutes into the Future: 1993 to be exact.
+- 20 Minutes into the Future: 1993 to be exact.

 - Villain Protagonist: Dirk Vorster, a pro-Apartheid Boer nationalist and flamboyant racist, is introduced as one of the perpetrators of a terrorist attack that kills Nelson Mandela, Mangosuthu Buthelezi, and F. W. De Klerk.
 He gets arrested, but is recalled to active duty with the SADF to fight the invasion before the investigation can go very far.
 He gets his in the end, though, losing a gunfight with a pro-Marxist Xhosa terrorist.